Tshulkey/Project1-CECS-326/Projects/README.md

 # Project 1: Multithreaded Programming and Synchronization

+Using pthreads.
 Learning how to use multithreads, mutex, and barriers.
 Find the difference between with synchronization and without.

 ---